Completing $R^4$ using $O(d,d)$: Requiring O(d,d) invariance of the reduced action

 Here we have written the answer as far as possible in terms of terms with an anti-symmetrization of four indices which allows them to be integrated by parts to put the reduced terms in the form $F\nabla FH\nabla HR$.
 We find only two terms left over which cannot be cast in this form, namely the first two terms in (\ref{eq:Lbis}).
 This result is highly non-unique due to the many ways one can integrate by parts and use Bianchi identities to rewrite it.
 Our strategy was to simplify the expressions for $L_1$ as much as possible first, before simplifying $L_2$, but the above expressions are probably not the best way to write these terms.
 Note that, ignoring factors of 2, the coefficients of the terms above involve only the prime factors 3, 5 or 11.
 This seems to suggest some substructure to these terms, but it is hard to say more without having a more systematic way to organize the terms.

 We could now go on and consider terms of order $H^3$ in the reduced action.
-However, since we have already fixed all the possible terms in the $D$-dimensional action that are relevant for us these terms would have to cancel automatically, unless we made a mistake somewhere.
+However, since we have already fixed all the possible terms in the $D$-dimensional action that are relevant for us these terms would have to cancel automatically.
 It would be nice to verify this as a consistency check, but we have not done so since the calculations are quite long, we have only checked that all terms in the reduced action which need to cancel can again be put in the form $F\nabla FH\nabla H^2$.